Haran71/Intro/README.md

 Ongoing project of mine.

-Goal: To make it a fully functioning Portfolio of all my proects.
+Goal: To make it a fully functioning Portfolio of all my projects.